giovanni-cutri/lyrics-text-mining/README.md

-# Sentiment Analysis Lyrics
+# Lyrics text mining
-Sentiment analysis conducted on lyrics of some popular songs.
+Text mining techniques conducted on lyrics of some popular songs.